Ultra-Code/archsway/README.md

 - wl-clipboard for wayland clipboard
 - sound-theme-freedesktop for standard sounds and tone used in linux
 - fuzzy as the application launcher
-- wlr-randr for wayland output management
+- kanshi for wayland output management
 - cliphist as clipboard history manager
 - qt5-wayland for runing qt5 apps under wayland
 - xdg-desktop-portal-wrl for WebRTC screen sharing